Last updated on April 23rd, 2018 at 11:49 am

 Coping Tips: 5 Things to Do When Bad Things Happen

-I’m changing the tune of my usual type of post here at Living Locurto to talk about something very personal.
+I’m changing the tune of my usual type of post here at Living Locurto to talk about coping tips you might need one day.
 Due to the horrific violence that just happened in Orlando, I thought it was time to share something about my personal life that might be able to help others.
-I’m hoping these coping tips will help some of you who might be going through the same thing that I did this year.
+I’m hoping these coping tips will help those of you who might be going through the same thing that I did this year.
 It was the hardest time of my life.
 I’m actually crying as I type this because I just can’t stop crying somedays.

 Thank you if you have gotten this far!

 I’m not the greatest writer, but will express myself the best I can in hopes of helping you or someone else who might need it.
 Today, I’m sharing five coping tips that I learned during a very bad time of my life.